 \subsection{Observability Analysis}

 The process model of the proposed estimator is a highly-nonlinear function of the states; in general, we may investigate the observability of a nonlinear estimator by forming the nonlinear observability matrix \cite{hermann1977observability}.
-Given a system with nonlinear process model $\dot{\boldsymbol{x}}=\boldsymbol{f}(\boldsymbol{x})$ and measurement model $\boldsymbol{y}=\boldsymbol{h}(\boldsymbol{x})$, the nonlinear observability matrix is

-where $\nabla$ denotes the Jacobian with respect to $\boldsymbol{x}$.
-The state of the estimator is observable if ${O}$ has full rank.
+The state of the estimator is observable if the observability matrix has full rank.
 In our case, the process model cannot be expressed explicitly in terms of the states, preventing us from computing Jacobians of $\boldsymbol{f}(\boldsymbol{x})$.
 However, because we directly measure the full state, we have $\nabla \boldsymbol{h}(\boldsymbol{x}) = {H}_k = I_{9 \times 9}$.
-This already means that ${O}$ has full column rank, so the state is observable.
-This is in agreement with the results of \cite{rotella2015humanoid}, where ${O}$ is computed for a similar momentum estimator.
-The difference in this case is that higher-order terms would depend not on measured contact wrenches, but instead on properties of the constrained dynamics model and on measured generalized positions and velocities.
-As in those results, since we directly measure the state, higher-order terms do not affect observability (${O}$ cannot lose rank).
+This already means that the observability matrix has full column rank, so the state is observable.
+This is in agreement with the results of \cite{rotella2015humanoid}, where the observability matrix is computed for a similar momentum estimator.